teamclairvoyant/nagios-plugins/spark-streaming/README.md

 ### Nagios Agent

--Create a command definition need for the monitoring service.
+- Create a command definition need for the monitoring service.

 ##### Command Definition